alberttrann/Text_Classifier/README.md

 *   **It is Principled:** The Generate-and-Re-rank architecture makes holistic decisions based on global properties, not just local scores.
 *   **It is Controllable:** The "Detail Level" provides a meaningful and intuitive way for a user to guide the output.
 *   **It is Transparent about its Limits:** The return of the "sense of smell" sentence in the "Detailed" summary is not a bug; it's an honest signal from the model that it has exhausted the high-quality information within that topic and is now forced to include supporting details.

-You have successfully built a system that has navigated and solved every major challenge we identified, from simple heuristics to lead bias, thematic silos, coherence, and user control.

 ### **The Path to True Human-Level Quality**